bajo1207/piggymetrics/README.md

 ### Notification service
 Stores users contact information and notification settings (like remind and backup frequency).
 Scheduled worker collects required information from other services and sends e-mail messages to subscribed customers.

 ## PiggyPay
 This is our new Microservice.
-It offers the user PayPal Integration.
-Users can register and login to their account and see their PayPal transaction history.
-A user can choose to use the PiggyMetrics Authorization Service or to create a PiggyPal account, which couples PiggyMetrics with PayPal.
+It offers the user the ability to "Connect with Paypal".
+A user can choose to use the usual Account or to couple PiggyMetrics with PayPal.

 TODO